Visiting Lyon Solo: Guide, Strolls and Tips

 Lyon is the birthplace of cinema.
 Going to a movie alone in one of the city's historic cinemas is a Lyon rite of passage.
 The network of Lumière Cinemas (Terreaux, Bellecour, Fourmi) offers intimate rooms with retro charm.

-🎬 Our favorite: The Lumière Institute, located in the Lumière brothers' original villa in Monplaisir.
-The garden of the hangar where their first film was shot is a place filled with emotion for any film enthusiast.
+My favorite: L'Light Institute, Located in the Lumière brothers' original villa in Monplaisir, the garden of the hangar where their first film was shot is a place filled with emotion for any film enthusiast.

 Practical tip: Most of these places offer reduced rates on weekdays or for morning sessions, ideal for enjoying the space all to yourself.